 When you copy your project, you have the option to copy over your applicants data.
 This means that when your applicants log in to the new system, their answers to their questions from the previous registration cycle will automatically appear in the new system.
 In order for this porting to occur, two things need to occur:

 a) the applicants in the “source” system (the project you copied the information from) must remain as active applicants

 b) You need to make sure User data is turned on when copying the project.

-6) If I have outstanding payment plans going in the old system, how will the system copy effect that?
+6) If I have outstanding payment plans going in the old system, how will the system copy affect that?

 It won’t!
 When you copy a project, your original project is not changed in any way.
 So if I expected incoming payments from an autobilling installment two days from now in my original project, and then I copied that project today, then my applicants would still be charged in the original project on schedule, and they would not be charged in the new project (since they haven’t logged in yet, ordered products, made payments, etc…).